DOGECOIN87/Dragon/README.md

 </p>

 <h1 align="left">
-Bundle Checker - Check if a Solana contract has had multiple buys bundled into one transaction.
+Bundle Checker
 </h1>
+<p>Purpose - Check if a Solana contract has had multiple buys bundled into one transaction.</p>
 <p>
 1. Input a contract address.
 2. Receive the bundle data.